 1. Buy Local or Organic Vegetables

-Organic vegetables put less of a burden on the environment and your body because they are grown without harmful chemicals or pesticides.
+Organic vegetables put less of a burden on the environment and your body because they’re grown without harmful chemicals or pesticides.
 Buying them locally also reduces the fossil fuels required to transport them long distances.
-Local produce is fresher and often more tasty because it is allowed to ripen on the vine unlike most produce shipped to your grocery store.
+Local produce is fresher and often tastier because it’s allowed to ripen on the vine, unlike most produce shipped to your grocery store.

-Plus, if you sign up for a community supported agriculture (CSA) program, which delivers fresh, local produce to your door, you can usually save money as well.
-This is a great way to make your Thanksgiving sustainable and support local and organic farmers at the same time.
+You can also save money by signing up for a community-supported agriculture (CSA) program, which delivers fresh, local produce to your door.
+It’s a great way to make your Thanksgiving sustainable and support local and organic farmers at the same time.

 2. Buy Organic Dairy Products

-Buying organic dairy will cost a few dollars more, but you can feel good about supporting the kind of farmers and farming that your grandparents grew up with.
-Plus, you’ll be serving products more similar to those that graced their table back in the day.
+Buying organic dairy costs a few dollars more, but you can feel good about supporting the kind of farmers and farming your grandparents grew up with.
+You’ll also be serving products more similar to those that graced their tables back in the day.

 3. Go Vegetarian

 Other than the turkey, nearly all the traditional Thanksgiving foods can easily be made vegetarian.
-By focusing your food budget on available local and organic vegetables, you will be capturing the spirit of the original Thanksgiving.
+By focusing your food budget on available local and organic vegetables, you’ll capture the spirit of the original Thanksgiving.
 Plus, you’ll make a tastier spread than you would using chemical-filled, pre-packaged goods.
 Even the most diehard meat-eater can usually find something to like in a well-cooked vegetarian meal.